 Although the aurora borealis appear in September in Alaska, September is not the recommended month for seeing the northern lights in Alaska because the phenomenon can occur in an isolated, short time and only on a few days of the month.

-Therefore, when is the Best Time to See Northern Lights in Alaska?
-The best time to see northern lights in Alaska is when the phenomenon is more constant, almost daily and for prolonged hours and that is between mid-October and early March, every year.
+The best time to see northern lights in Alaska is when the phenomenon is more constant, almost daily and for prolonged hours, and that is between mid-October and early March every year.

 If you plan to travel to Alaska to see the northern lights, between mid-October and early March is the best time to see the northern lights in Alaska.